unionai/unionai-docs/source/guide/data-plane-setup/data-plane-setup-on-azure.md

 # Data plane setup on Azure

 To set up your data plane on Azure, you must allow Union to provision and maintain compute resources under your Azure subscription.
-To do this, you will need to provision a user managed identity with sufficient permissions to an Azure resource group.
+To do this, you will need to provision an Azure app registration with sufficient permissions to an Azure subscription.

 ## Selecting Azure Tenant and Subscription